Distinct Distances: Open Problems and Current Bounds

 \begin{problem} Find the asymptotic value of $\phi(n,4,4)$. \end{problem}

-Not much is known about the case of $\phi(n,4,5)$.
-Erd\H os \cite{erd86} asked whether $\phi(n,4,5)=\Theta(n^2)$, though the current best lower bound is only $\phi(n,4,5)= \Omega(n)$.
-Indeed, when considering an $n$ point set $\pts$ with this property, we notice that any circle whose center is a point of $\pts$ can be incident to at most two points of $\pts$.
+Not much is known about the case of $\phi(n,4,5)$, even though it is considered to be one of the main variants of the problem.
+While Erd\H os \cite{erd86} asked whether $\phi(n,4,5)=\Theta(n^2)$, the current best lower bound is only $\phi(n,4,5)= \Omega(n)$.
+Indeed, in a set of $n$ point set $\pts$ with this property, any circle whose center is a point of $\pts$ can be incident to at most two points of $\pts$.

 \begin{problem} Find the asymptotic value of $\phi(n,4,5)$. \end{problem}